orbisius/orbisius-simple-shortlink/readme.txt

 Just install the plugin and activate it.
 The feedback text appear in the public area

 == Changelog ==

+= 1.0.3 =
+* Removed the restriction of having the redirect to have to happen first thing after the domain.
+Cases such as multisite in a subfolder can have site.com/sub-site/goto/123
+* Tested with WP 4.6

 = 1.0.2 =
 * Transferring GET params (if any) to the full link in case the cool admin wants to pass UTM tracking params.